Benja789/django-webpack-react/README.md

 All changes in the frontend needs the commando npm run start for generate the packege.

-Is base code and can your style.
+Is base code and you can modify it your style.